-OLLI at Granite State College is a “learning for the fun of it,” member-driven, volunteer-based, educational program for older adults who are eager to explore ideas and interests in a safe and relaxed environment with a community of peers.
+OLLI at Granite State College (GSC) is a member-driven, volunteer-based educational program for older adults who are eager to explore ideas and interests in a safe and relaxed environment with a community of peers.
 Members explore ideas and interests with their peers in traditional classrooms, on-line, and out in the community.
 Social events, travel, special interest groups (SIGS) and a wide array of volunteer opportunities enhance member benefits.
-Volunteers develop our non-credit programs in response to member interests.
-There are never any tests, grades, or prerequisites and courses are developed in response to member interests.
+There are no tests, grades, or prerequisites and courses are developed in response to member interests.

-OLLI programs are offered via Zoom on Granite State College campuses and in accessible community locations.
+OLLI courses and events are offered via Zoom, on Granite State College campuses, and in accessible community locations.
 These exciting courses in our four learning regions are facilitated by volunteers who enjoy sharing their specific expertise with learners whose life experiences enrich an open exchange of ideas.

 OLLI values include high standards of program excellence with an emphasis on educational and social enrichment, volunteerism, fiscal sustainability, a diverse membership, mutual respect, and member safety.

-OLLI at Granite State College is one of 124 OLLIs at colleges and universities nationwide, representing more than 170,339 members, serving 394 cities and towns.
+OLLI at Granite State College is one of 125 Osher Lifelong Learning Insitutes at colleges and universities nationwide, representing more than 170,000 members and serving 394 cities and towns.

 Community College System of New Hampshire (CCSNH)